Instructor: Michael Jefferson

 Instructor: Robert Schneider

 During the last decade, more than 500 jurisdictions throughout the United States have adopted “Complete Streets” policies to improve road designs for pedestrians, bicyclists, and transit users.
-Further, more than half of all states and more than three-quarters of the 50 largest cities in the United States have established goals to increase walking and bicycling.
-These communities see walking and bicycling are essential components of a sustainable transportation system.
-Their plans address growing concerns about personal mobility and safety, access to transit, equity between socioeconomic groups, air quality, public health, and changing preferences for living and working in places where walking and bicycling are viable travel options.
+Further, more than half of all states and nearly all of the 50 largest cities in the United States have established goals to increase walking and bicycling.
+These communities see walking and bicycling as essential components of a sustainable transportation system, and many are exploring e-scooters and other micromobility options.
+Their plans address issues such as personal safety, access to transit, equity, air quality, public health, and changing preferences for living and working in places where walking and bicycling are viable travel options.

 This graduate-level course is structured to provide students with information about current practices in the pedestrian and bicycle transportation field.
 It will cover historical and institutional frameworks, benefits and obstacles to pedestrian and bicycle planning, policy development, perceived and actual safety, facility design, network development, and practical methods of estimating demand and evaluating walking and bicycling conditions.
 Students will be challenged to evaluate the existing methods critically and develop ideas for improving pedestrian and bicycle planning practices.
 The course will focus mainly on practices in the United States, though it will include examples of innovative international strategies.